 There is power in a thank-you.
 Not only because of the message to the person being thanked, but there is power in the reminder of gratitude for what has been given.
-Talk to your college student about a Thank-you Resolution for 2013.
-Help her think of people she can thank – often.
+Talk to your college student about a Thank-you Resolution for a new year or a new semester.
+Help her think of people she can thank — often.
 Help her think of some people she may have taken for granted or forgotten about who might appreciate a thank-you.
 Both your student and you may be surprised at how many people make the list.
-Your student may be surprised at how good saying “thank-you” makes her feel.
+Your student may be surprised at how good saying ”thank-you” makes her feel.

 Each student’s list will be unique, but here are ten thoughts to get you both started.

-- A high school teacher – Now that your student is in college, he may realize how much he appreciates what he learned from that special high school teacher – not necessarily the always-popular one, but the one who taught the lessons that mattered in the college classroom.
+- A high school teacher — Now that your student is in college, he may realize how much he appreciates what he learned from that special high school teacher — not necessarily the always-popular one, but the one who taught the lessons that mattered in the college classroom, or in life.